catamphetamine/imageboard/README.md

 ## Miscellaneous API

-This API is for "advanced" use cases.
-In other words, it's being used in [`captchan`](https://github.com/catamphetamine/captchan) and that's the reason why it's exported.
+The following functions are exported for "advanced" use cases.
+In other words, they're being used in [`captchan`](https://github.com/catamphetamine/captchan) and that's the reason why they're exported.

 ### `getConfig(id: string): object?`